NemoChenTW/TriangularMatrix/README.md

 ## Prepare ##
 1. Decide the type of triangular matrix you need (ex.
 UpperTriangularMatrix).
-2. Include the corresponding header file (ex.
-UpperTriangularMatrix.h).
+2. Include the header file `libTriangularMatrix.h`.
 3. Set the size of matrix.
 4. Initial triangular matrix.